-To understand TKR, you should be familiar with the structure of the knee, a complex joint consisting of three bones: the femur (thigh bone), the tibia (shin bone), and the patella (kneecap).
+To understand total knee replacement (TKR), you should be familiar with the structure of the knee, a complex joint consisting of three bones: the femur (thigh bone), the tibia (shin bone), and the patella (kneecap).
 When you bend or straighten your knee, the end of the femur rolls against the end of the tibia, and the patella glides in front of the femur.

 With a healthy knee, smooth, weight-bearing surfaces allow for painless movement.
 Muscles and ligaments provide side-to-side stability.

 A membrane lines the joint.
 Cartilage acts as a cushion between the femur and tibia and is lubricated by synovial fluid.

 With an arthritic knee, the cartilage cushion wears out.
 The bones rub together and become rough.
 The resulting inflammation and pain cause reduced motion and difficulty in walking.